Kim Matula: Life and career

 In 2014, Matula starred opposite Scott Eastwood in the thriller film, Dawn Patrol.
 In 2016, she joined the cast of the second season of the critically acclaimed Lifetime dark comedy-drama series, Unreal.
 In 2018, Matula had a leading role as flight attendant Veronica "Ronnie" Messing in the Fox comedy series LA to Vegas.
 The series was canceled after one season.
 The following year she had a supporting role in the comedy-drama film, Fighting with My Family that premiered at the Sundance Film Festival.
 In 2021, Matula had a recurring role in the Fox series 9-1-1: Lone Star and played Laura Ingraham in the FX anthology series, Impeachment: American Crime Story.
 In 2022, she appeared in the HBO max series The Sex Lives of College Girls and played the leading role in the Hallmark fantasy film, Ghost of Christmas Always.

 In 2024, Matula was cast as comedian Jane Curtin in the comedy-drama film Saturday Night directed by Jason Reitman about Saturday Night Live‘s opening night.
+In 2026 she was cast in the second season of Netflix thriller series, The Hunting Wives.